Did I do that? Blame as a means to identify controlled effects in reinforcement learning: Unsupervised learning of controlled effects

-where the first part of the loss promotes the modeling of perceived effects, just as in a conventional forward model in which the predicted target $\hat{e_p^a} = \hat{e_c^a} + \hat{e_n}$ is compared to the ground truth ($e_p^a$).
+where the first part is the reconstruction loss in which the predicted target $\hat{e_p^a} = \hat{e_c^a} + \hat{e_n}$ is compared to the perceived effects provided by the environment.
 The second part of the loss enforces the network to use the normal branch as much as possible to model the world.
-Additionally, a hyperparameter $\alpha$ regulates how much the normal branch should model the dynamics of the environment.
+Since this branch cannot predict everything without the action the model will converge to the expected effect due to the MSE loss.
+Additionally, a hyperparameter $\alpha$ regulates how much the normal branch should model the environment.
+In practice, we found that this hyperparameter creates an agreement between branches on uncertain futures which seemed to be critical in environments with stochastic entities.

-Let's take again the example in Fig. \ref{fig:mzr_example} (right).
-The normal branch is forced to model the skull's movement since it does not depend on the agent's action.
-Furthermore, if $\alpha$ is large enough the normal branch is forced to also model the agent being still.
-Since the controlled branch can only add to what the normal branch predicts, it needs to model the movement of the agent to minimize its loss.
+Let us look again at the example in Fig. \ref{fig:blame_example} (middle) and assume the agent picks the do-nothing action.
+The normal branch is encouraged to model the bomb since it does not depend on the action.
+Furthermore, it should not predict any change in health since what is normal is for health to not change.
+Thus, the controlled branch must model the change in health.